Applying for Disability with Mental Health Conditions

 Importance of Ongoing Treatment and Therapy

-Regular visits to your healthcare provider show the SSA that you are actively managing your condition and taking it seriously.
+Regular visits to your healthcare provider show the SSA that you are actively managing, or trying to manage, your condition and taking it seriously.
 This commitment can make a significant difference in the outcome of your claim.

 Consistency in treatment helps provide a clear medical history, which is essential for proving the severity and duration of your condition.
 It demonstrates that your symptoms persist despite continuous care, reinforcing the legitimacy of your disability claim.